claratee/mbed-connector-api-python-quickstart/README.md

 Dont worry about that warning message, it is not applicable to this demo, but likewise the warning message cannot be disabled.

 ##### ERROR 500 on trying to run the app.py file
-Make sure you added your [Access Key](https://connector.mbed.com/#accesskeys) to the app.
+Make sure you added your [API token](https://portal.mbedcloud.com/access/keys) to the app.
 You can do this by either changing the value of the `token` variable in the app.py file or by setting the `ACCESS_KEY` environment variable to your access key.